 The cheeses are made by hand in the old-fashioned way and slowly matured for a deeply satisfying flavour.
 The method celebrates the deep connection that has grown between the Quicke family and the land they have nurtured for almost 500 years.

-Their Mature Clothbound Cheddar recently featured in our Pong Cheese Club box.
+Their Mature Clothbound Cheddar has been found in our Pong Cheese Club box.
 This lovely cheese is naturally matured for around 12-15 months.
 It is a rich and buttery cheddar that offers outstanding depth of flavour, a subtle, clean aroma, and the full smooth richness of Devonshire milk.